What is a director’s loan?

 - Cash withdrawals and repayments made by the director

 - Personal expenses which have been paid for with company money or company credit card

 - Interest charged on director’s loan

 How much can you borrow as director’s loan?

 There is no maximum amount a director is allowed to borrow through a director’s loan; however, thought does need to be given towards how much the company can afford to lend before the business itself will suffer from cash flow shortage.

 There are also different tax rules depending on the amount that is borrowed.
 Where the amount is no more than £10,000, it can be borrowed tax-free so long as it is repaid within nine months and one day from the date of the company’s year-end.
-If the director misses repayment by this deadline, then the company suffers by having to a pay a higher rate of corporation tax at 32.5% on the outstanding balance of the director’s loan account.
+If the director misses repayment by this deadline, then the company suffers by having to a pay a higher rate of corporation tax at 33.75% on the outstanding balance of the director’s loan account.
 Despite it being commonly referred to as corporation tax, it is specifically known as S455 tax.
-Not only that, but interest is also charged on the S455 tax at 2.25% (for the tax year 2021/22) as a further deterrent for people misusing directors’ loans.

 The S455 tax can however be claimed back from HMRC by the company, but only once the loan has been repaid in full.
 Furthermore, it can only be claimed back 9 months after the company’s year-end from when the loan was repaid.
 This can therefore potentially be quite a long time to wait!
 Unfortunately, the interest cannot be reclaimed and so directors are advised to ensure they can make repayments in time.